VektrexElectronicSystems/Vektrex.SpikeSafe.CSharp.Samples/src/Vektrex.SpikeSafe.CSharp.Samples/ApplicationSpecificExamples/MeasuringWavelengthSpectrum/README.md

 - **Trigger Mode:** Hardware (i.e. Flip-Flop)
 - **Trigger Delay:** 5ms

-## Considerations TODO
+## Considerations
-- This sequence involves graphing measurement results, and requires the [matplotlib](https://matplotlib.org/) library.
-See instructions on installing this library under the "Usage" section in the [SpikeSafePythonSamples markdown file](/README.md#installing-matplotlib-package).
+- This sequence involves graphing measurement results, and requires the [ScottPlot](https://swharden.com/scottplot/) library.
+See instructions on installing this library under the "Usage" section in the [Vektrex.SpikeSafe.CSharp.Samples markdown file](/README.md#installing-scottplot).
-- This sequence employs external C resources, and requires the [PyCLibrary](https://pyclibrary.readthedocs.io/en/latest/) library.
-See instructions on installing this library under the "Usage" section in the [SpikeSafePythonSamples markdown file](/README.md#installing-pyclibrary-package).
 - External resources are needed to operate the CAS4 spectrometer.
 These can be obtained by Instrument Systems, and should install the following files:
     - C headers file: C:\Program Files\Instrument Systems\CAS4x64-SDK\VC2013\CAS4.h
     - CAS DLL: C:\Windows\System32\CAS4x64.dll
 - The CAS4 spectrometer requires a configuration (.INI) file and calibration (.ISC) file to operate.
-Both of these files should be copied and pasted to the SpikeSafePythonSamples\application_specific_examples\running_liv_sweeps folder before starting this sequence.
+Both of these files should be copied and pasted to the Vektrex.SpikeSafe.CSharp.Samples\ApplicationSpecificExamples\RunningLivSweeps folder before starting this sequence.
-- In LIVSweepExample.py, modify the line `CAS4_interface_mode = 3` in order to specify the communication interface for the CAS4.
+- In LIVSweepExample.py, modify the line `cas4InterfaceMode = 3` in order to specify the communication interface for the CAS4.
 The following communication interfaces are supported:
     - **1:** PCI
     - **3:** Demo (No hardware (Default))
     - **5:** USB